TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

 These are the main languages TYPO3 uses for configuration:

-* :ref:`TypoScript syntax <typoscript-syntax-start>` is used for TypoScript and TSconfig.
+* :ref:`TypoScript syntax <typoscript-syntax-start>` is used for `TypoScript`:pn:
+  and `TSconfig`:pn:.
 * :ref:`TypoScript constant syntax <t3tsref:typoscript-syntax-constant-editor>` is
-  used for Extension Configuration and for defining constants for TypoScript.
+  used for Extension Configuration and for defining constants for `TypoScript`:pn:.
 * :ref:`Yaml <yaml-syntax>` is the configuration language of choice for newer TYPO3 system extensions like :ref:`rte_ckeditor <ckedit:start>`, :ref:`form <form:start>` and the :ref:`sites module <sitehandling>`.
 It has
-  partly replaced TypoScript and TSconfig as configuration languages.
+  partly replaced `TypoScript`:pn: and `TSconfig`:pn: as configuration languages.
 * XML is used in :ref:`Flexforms <flexforms>`.
-* PHP is used for the :php:`$GLOBALS` array which includes TCA (:php:`$GLOBALS['TCA']`, Global Configuration (:php:`GLOBALS['TYPO3_CONF_VARS']`), User Settings (:php:`$GLOBALS['TYPO3_USER_SETTINGS']`, etc.
+* PHP is used for the :php:`$GLOBALS` array which includes `TCA`:pn:
+  (:php:`$GLOBALS['TCA']`, Global Configuration (:php:`GLOBALS['TYPO3_CONF_VARS']`),
+  User Settings (:php:`$GLOBALS['TYPO3_USER_SETTINGS']`, etc.

-What is most important here, is that TypoScript has its own syntax.
-And the TypoScript syntax is used for the configuration methods **TypoScript and TSconfig**.
+What is most important here, is that `TypoScript`:pn: has its own syntax.
+And the `TypoScript`:pn: syntax is used for the configuration methods **TypoScript and `TSconfig`:pn:**.
 The syntax for both is the same, while the semantics (what variables can be used and what they mean) are not.

 .. tip::

-   Hence, the term **TypoScript** is used to both define the pure syntax TypoScript and the configuration method TypoScript.
+   Hence, the term **TypoScript** is used to both define the pure syntax `TypoScript`:pn: and the configuration method `TypoScript`:pn:.
 These are different things.
 To avoid confusion, we will use the terms:

    #.
 "TypoScript syntax" or "TypoScript language"